• Skip to primary navigation

 Notes

-Vegan Chocolate - You can use dark or 'milk' chocolate.
-If you want eggs that are closer to the traditional Cadbury Creme Eggs in flavour, I would use milk.
+Vegan Chocolate - You can use vegan 'milk' or dark chocolate for your eggs.
+If you want eggs closer to traditional Cadbury Creme Eggs in flavour, use vegan milk chocolate.

-Keep your knife in a cup of boiling water - This will ensure it stays hot enough to melt the chocolate egg halves.
-Also wipe the knife clean after each use with paper towel.
+Keep knife in boiling water when assembling eggs - this will ensure it stays hot enough to melt chocolate.

 Calories: 170kcal | Carbohydrates: 13.9g | Protein: 2.7g | Fat: 11.7g | Saturated Fat: 7.1g | Sodium: 13mg | Potassium: 91mg | Fiber: 1.6g | Sugar: 9.6g | Calcium: 25mg | Iron: 1mg